DA-TransUNet: Integrating Spatial and Channel Dual Attention with Transformer U-Net for Medical Image Segmentation: Introduction

-We mainly evaluate the effectiveness of proposed DA-TransUNet on several medical image datasets of Synapse\cite{Synapse}, CVC-ClinicDB\cite{cvc-clinicDB}, ISIC2018\cite{ISIC01}\cite{ISIC02},kvasir-seg\cite{kvasir-Seg}, Kvasir-Instrument dataset\cite{Kvasir-Instrument} and Chest X-ray mask and label dataset\cite{jaeger2013automatic} \cite{candemir2013lung}.
+We mainly evaluate the effectiveness of proposed DA-TransUNet on several medical image datasets of Synapse \cite{Synapse}, CVC-ClinicDB \cite{cvc-clinicDB}, ISIC2018 \cite{ISIC01,ISIC02}, kvasir-seg \cite{kvasir-Seg}, Kvasir-Instrument dataset \cite{Kvasir-Instrument} and Chest X-ray mask and label dataset \cite{jaeger2013automatic,candemir2013lung}.
 DA-TransUNet demonstrates notable efficacy, as evidenced by quantifiable metrics.
-Our main contributions are summarized below: \begin{itemize} \item [1)] We propose DA-TransUNet, a novel architecture that integrates dual attention mechanisms for positional and channel information into a Transformer encoder-decoder framework.
-This approach improves the flexibility and functionality of the encoder-decoder structure, leading to enhanced performance in medical image segmentation tasks. \item [2)] A well-designed dual-attention encoding mechanism is proposed to be positioned ahead of the Transformer layer, which can amplify its feature extraction capabilities and enrich the functionality of the encoder in the U-net structure. \item[3)] We enhance the effectiveness of skip connections by incorporating Dual Attention Block into each layer, a modification substantiated by ablation studies, which results in more accurate feature delivery to the decoder and improved image segmentation performance. \item[4)] Our proposed DA-TransUNet method achieves state-of-the-art performance on multiple medical imaging datasets, which proves the effectiveness of our method and its contribution to advcancing medical image segmentation. \end{itemize} The rest of this article is organized as follows.
+Our main contributions are summarized below: \begin{itemize} \item [1)] We propose DA-TransUNet, a novel architecture that integrates dual attention mechanisms to process positional and channel information into a Transformer U-net framework.
+This design improves the flexibility and functionality of the encoder-decoder structure, thereby improving performance in medical image segmentation tasks. \item [2)] A well-designed dual-attention encoding mechanism is proposed to be positioned ahead of the Transformer layer in encoder.
+This can enhance its feature extraction capabilities and enrich the functionality of the encoder in the U-net structure.(Section \ref{Method}) \item[3)] We enhance the effectiveness of skip connections by incorporating Dual Attention Block into each layer, a modification substantiated by ablation studies, which results in more accurate feature delivery to the decoder and improved image segmentation performance.(Section \ref{ablation}) \item[4)] Our proposed DA-TransUNet method achieves state-of-the-art performance on multiple medical imaging datasets, which proves the effectiveness of our method and its contribution to advcancing medical image segmentation. \end{itemize} The rest of this article is organized as follows.
 Section II reviews the related works of automatic medical image segmentation, and the description of our proposed DA-TransUNet is given in Section III.
 Next, the comprehensive experiments and visualization analyses are conducted in Section IV.
 Finally, Section V makes a conclusion of the whole work.